 |[I] was forced to do exercises by [my] parents.|

-In causative-passive sentences, subjects indicate action-takers and the particle に indicates direction-givers.
+The function is to express “be forced to do” and there is no nuance of “let.”
+In causative-passive sentences, subjects indicate doers and the particle に indicates direction-givers.
 That’s opposite to the causative sentences.
-Again, direction-givers and action-takers can be omitted if the context is clear enough.
+Again, direction-givers and doers can be omitted if the context is clear enough.

 |漢字をたくさん書かせ（られる / られます）。